-Com bany
+Company

-2015
+2016 2015

 \$'000 \$'000

 Equity investments at cost

-Beginning of financial year 17,363 17,363
+Beginning of financial year 17,358 17,363

-Additions 100 -
+Additions - 100

-Disposal of a subsidiary (105)
+Disposal of a subsidiary corporation - (105)

-End of financial year 17,358 17,363
+End of financial year 17,358 17,358

-The Group had the following subsidiaries as at 30 June 2015 and 2014:
+The Group had the following subsidiary corporations as at 30 June 2016 and 2015:

-Name of companies Principal activities Country of business/ incorporation of or share by Compa ortion dinary s held the any and Group 2014 of or share by r contr ortion dinary s held non- colling rests 2014 % % % % 800 Super Waste Management Pte Ltd ^(a) Waste disposal and general contractors providing cleaning services.
-Singapore 100 100 - - YS Yong Services Pte Ltd ^(a) Supply of labour and general contractors providing cleaning services.
-Singapore 100 100 - - Green Recycling Pte.
+Name of companies Principal activities Country of business/ incorporation Propor ordinary held b Compa the G 2016 y shares by the any and aroup 2015 % % 800 Super Waste Management Pte Ltd ^(a) Waste disposal and general contractors providing cleaning services.
+Singapore 100 100 YS Yong Services Pte Ltd ^(a) Supply of labour and general contractors providing cleaning services.
+Singapore 100 100 Green Recycling Pte.
 Ltd. ^(a) Manufacturing, packaging and processing of plastics, woods materials and scrap metals, and providing cleaning services and waste disposal.
-Singapore 100 100 - 800 Landscape Pte.
+Singapore 100 100 800 Landscape Pte.
 Ltd. ^(a) Landscape care and maintenance services and other business support related services.
-Singapore 100 100 - - 800 Super Renewable Energy Pte.
+Singapore 100 100 800 Super Renewable Energy Pte.
 Ltd. ^(a) Investment holding and treatment and disposal of waste (including remediation activities).
-Singapore 100 100 - - Focus Learning Centre Pte.
-Ltd. ^(a) Job training, corporate training, vocational rehabilitation services and motivational courses.
-Singapore - 70 - 30
+Singapore 100 100